digby-j/PacMan/README.md

 Thanks for taking interest in my repo!
 If you would like to download this content please do so, you can find instructions below.
 If you wish to fork this content please consider Staring the repo.

 Please ensure the files are all downladed into the same root direcotry, this will allow you to deploy it locally and interact with the webpage as if it were hosted on Pages.

+To run this application locally you will need top do the following:

+1. Download or clone the repo into a direcotry of your choosing
+2. Navigate to that direcotry and open file: "index.html" in your browser of choice.
+3. Once loaded, click on PacMan in the top right to watch him move across the screen.

 ## Road Map